History

 Jack & Eleanor Murray and HCBC’s early days

-As the owner of the Bible Conference, Jack was an outstanding preacher with the joy of leading hundreds each year to faith in Jesus.
+As the owner of the Bible Conference, Jack was an outstanding preacher and evangelist who had joy in leading hundreds each year to faith in Jesus.
 He was also a hard worker: he would leave at 5 AM to visit farms and shops 50 miles away to buy food for his guests, as rationing was pervasive.
 Carpentry, painting, and cutting grass were not beneath his dignity.
-Eleanor was a devoted wife and wonderful mother.
-She was a fantastic pianist who played for congregational singing.
-She trained the staff choir and did all of the cooking.
-Eleanor wrote hundreds of choruses and hymns.

 1949-1951